 Raymond is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Raymond’s overall crime rate is lower than average for the country.

-The per capita income in Raymond in 2022 was $46,278, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
-This equates to an annual income of $185,112 for a family of four.
+The per capita income in Raymond in 2022 was $47,143, which is upper middle income relative to Maine and the nation.
+This equates to an annual income of $188,572 for a family of four.

 The people who call Raymond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Raymond residents report their race to be White, followed by Asian.
 Important ancestries of people in Raymond include English, Irish, French, German, and Scottish.

 The most common language spoken in Raymond is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and Vietnamese.